AUSGov/bga-style-guide-2016/sg-footer.md

 larger screen widths, the footer links move into a row and the logo is replaced by text.
 See the HTML section on this page for more details

-Business.gov.au has a format for the footer that may or not apply to all sites, but if possible try and replicate its appearance.
+business.gov.au has a format for the footer that may or not apply to all sites, but if possible try and replicate its appearance.

 *Note*: The business.gov.au website updates its footer every now and then.
 For this reason